 Food and veggie scraps, egg shells, coffee grounds, cheese, meat scraps and other produce that has gone past its prime in the fridge.

 - High-sugar-content items like candy.
 They can caramelize during the dehydration process and stick to the blade.

-- Bones: The instructions say you can put meat scraps and soft bones (like chicken or fish bones) into the FC-50, but you should then not use it as fertilizer in your garden.
-I prefer to be able to incorporate the “recycled food compound” into the garden soil.
+- Bones: The instructions say you can put meat scraps and soft bones like chicken or fish bones (after you make chicken bone broth) into the FC-50, but you should then not use it as fertilizer in your garden.
+I prefer to be able to incorporate the "recycled food compound" into the garden soil.

 - Fats and oils, hard pits, nut shells, strong leaves like pineapple leaves.

 *Always follow the manufacturer's instructions.

 - Time: It takes only 4 to 8 hours instead of three months to a year.

 - Fill it and press start.
 That's all you have to do.
 No maintaining it, adding water, mixing, etc. It does everything for you.

 - Space: Sure, it takes up about a 1x1 cube.
 But that is way smaller than a composting bin.